Blood moon alert: Here's everything you need to know about next year's total lunar eclipse

 The full Strawberry Moon sets behind the Statue of Liberty on June 4, 2023, in New York City.
 (Cover Image Source: Gary Hershorn / Getty Images)

-In the wee hours of March 3, 2026, skygazers around the world will be treated to one of the most dramatic skywatching events that nature has to offer—the blood moon.
-According to reports published by NASA, a total lunar eclipse shall occur on the date, transforming our white neighbor into a glowing red as it passes completely into Earth's shadow.
+On March 3, 2026, skygazers around the world will be treated to one of the most dramatic skywatching events that nature has to offer—the blood moon.
+According to NASA, a total lunar eclipse shall occur on the date, transforming our white neighbor into a glowing red one as it passes completely into Earth's shadow.

 The blood moon lunar eclipse over New Orleans, home to NASA’s Michoud Assembly Facility, is shown from full moon to totality as it moves into the Earth’s umbral shadow (Image Source: NASA Image and Video Library | NASA)